 Treating DLS With Refractive Lens Exchange

 The good news about DLS is that there is a cure!
 Refractive Lens Exchange replaces the dysfunctional lens with a premium, prescription lens of a different shape to give you sharper vision.
 These eye lens replacements can be toric (astigmatism correcting) or multifocal implants that restore focusing ability.
 Many patients find they do not need glasses for near or far vision after Refractive Lens exchange surgery.
-While these implants are not perfect, they are wonderful devices for vision correction.
 The ability to correct Dysfunctional Lens Syndrome with eye lens replacement is one of the marvels of modern medicine.

 Want to know more about Dysfunctional Lens Syndrome and the amazing benefits of eye lens replacement?
-Contact Magruder Laser Vision now or meet Dr. Magruder in person for your free priority consultation to see how Refractive Lens Exchange can prevent cataracts and give you great, life changing vision.
+Contact Magruder Laser Vision and book online now for your complimentary consultation to see how Refractive Lens Exchange can prevent cataracts and give you great, life changing vision.